NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 THE SHIFTER

-The Nissan T5 came with a poor-quality shifter...it's simply a straight rod out of the top of the trans.
+The Nissan T5 came with a poor-quality shifter, it's simply a straight rod out of the top of the trans.
 This design makes rowing though the gears vague and notchy which I think is the main reason why some Nissan owners didn't like the T5.
-However, when a T5 was used in a Mustang with a standard shifter people praised it...which is a clue to the real cause.
+However, when a T5 was used in a Mustang with a standard shifter people praised it.

 FORD SHIFTER: Over the years Ford perfected the T5 shifter coming up with an excellent one in late 90's.
 The dogleg angle greatly improved leverage and shifting feel.
 It also had a hard rubber damper that reduced buzziness.
 When used in 240-280Z in 1st, 3rd and 5th gears the shifter arm sits about 1 inch forward of the stock one which means you may need to modify the front of the console slightly.
 However, it improves shifting, smoothness, and overall drivability so much it's worth the trouble.
 To find a stock Mustang shifter go to Ebay.
 You can sometimes find people who have upgraded their Mustang and need to get rid of the old stock shifter.